 This is fairly straightforward, Geo DMG Bonus will almost always be the best option when it comes to the Goblet.

 Always choose CRIT Rate if Geo Traveler is using the Favonius Sword, try to get as close to a 1:2 ratio as possible.
 Bear in mind that the 10% CRIT Rate from C1 has full uptime and should be taken into consideration when selecting artifacts.

 DPS: CRIT ≥ ATK% > ER% > ATK

 Support: ER% > ATK% > ATK > CRIT*

 *CRIT Rate has a higher priority when using the Favonius Sword, otherwise ATK% is generally preferred over CRIT Rate or CRIT DMG.

-Always make sure to get enough ER% before trying to get other Substats since using the Elemental Burst as soon as the cooldown ends is essential.
-Geo Traveler generally needs 100% ER as an On-Field DPS, ~130% ER as a Quickswap DPS, and ~200% as a Support.
+Always make sure to get enough ER% before trying to get other substats since using the Elemental Burst as soon as the cooldown ends is essential.
+Geo Traveler generally needs 100% ER as an on-field DPS, ~130% ER as a Quickswap DPS, and ~200% as a Support.

-These are again calculated with very specific assumptions (read below), but the overall best options are very similar with other assumptions as well.
+These are again calculated with very specific assumptions (read below), but the overall best options are very similar to other assumptions as well.
 All the artifact sets are being compared to 2pc Archaic Petra (AP) + 2pc 18% ATK because it’s the most generic option.